Department of Environmental Biology

 Graduate Degrees

-Master of Professional Studies — M.P.S.
+Master of Professional Studies — M.P.S. in Ecological Restoration

 The Master of Professional Studies (MPS) program enables students to integrate knowledge and expertise drawn from the natural sciences and other fields related to the students' interests, and to apply their knowledge to solve practical environmental biology problems.

-The MPS degree requires 36 credits comprised of graduate coursework credits and professional experience credits.
+The MPS degree requires 30 credits comprised of graduate coursework credits and professional experience credits.
 The MPS degree is designed to accommodate a great breadth of student goals and needs, including students desiring additional education following some experience in their field, and science teachers seeking the master's degree for permanent certification.
-As in all degree programs in EB, the student will be guided through the MPS by a steering committee.
+As in all degree programs in EB, the student will be guided through the MPS by a steering committee

-EFB 502: Ecology and Management of Invasive Species
+Elective or EFB 502 Ecology and Management of Invasive Species | 3

 EFB 542: Freshwater Wetland Ecosystems